 Last week, a McKinsey Global Institute report told us something obvious, and something less obvious.
-Both are worth the attention of any company, large or small, with a global business — and for those hoping to build one.
+Both are worth the attention of any company, large or small, with a global business—and for those hoping to build one.

-The key insight — at least from where we sit as a rapidly expanding global company ourselves — is that sustaining long-term success is all about the balance sheet.
+The key insight—at least from where we sit as a rapidly expanding global company ourselves—is that sustaining long-term success is all about the balance sheet.
 If you make it to the top decile in terms of profitability, one way to secure your place is to stay as liquid as possible.
 Put bluntly, don’t own too much.
-Every company needs assets, but focus on cash and cash-equivalents.
+Every company needs assets, but focus on cash and cash equivalents.
 Avoid fixed assets where possible.

-It sounds like the ultimate Silicon Valley unicorn: wild success without being dragged down by physical assets, or having to hire too many people relative to your revenue line (let alone market cap).
-The dream post-Millennium business.
+It sounds like the ultimate Silicon Valley unicorn—wild success without being dragged down by physical assets, or having to hire too many people relative to your revenue line (let alone market cap)—the dream post-millennium business.
 Think Facebook on steroids.

 Can the Center Hold?

 How does McKinsey’s balance-sheet logic for corporate primacy dovetail with a withering “center”?
-Very simply: think about Facebook again.
+Very simply, think about Facebook again.

 The formula Facebook, among many other unicorn companies, has hit upon for too long lived within a solipsistic innovator’s bubble.
 In the case of Facebook, this meant playing fast and loose with people’s privacy.
 (Thank goodness the E.U. instituted GDPR.)
-But is this any different to oil and gas companies denying global warming for decades?
-Or CBS, as part of a legion of other organizations from the Save the Children to the UK Parliament, denying sexual harassment?
+But is this any different from oil and gas companies denying global warming for decades?
+Or CBS, as part of a legion of other organizations from Save the Children to the UK Parliament, denying sexual harassment?
 Not really.

 Which brings us back to political polarization.
 The political part of pushing of people to the extremes is easy to understand.
 It’s all about expediency on the way to achieving unchallenged power.
-That’s the Hobbesian essence of it: power can only be unchallenged if you undermine the legitimacy of your opposition to even exist, let alone hold opposing views.
+That’s the Hobbesian essence of it—power can only be unchallenged if you undermine the legitimacy of your opposition to even exist, let alone hold opposing views.

 The Role of Blockchain

 In its inspiration, blockchain challenges the concentration of power.
-That’s because of its potential for functioning, as Vitalik Buterin believes is possible, as a “trust machine” in transactions between people, and people and companies of all kinds.
-That’s made feasible by the transparency it promises and because, for all intents and purposes, it takes human subjectivity out of the process of entering into and performing in accordance to contracts.
+That’s because of its potential for functioning, as Vitalik Buterin believes is possible, as a “trust machine” in transactions between people and between people and companies of all kinds.
+That’s made feasible by the transparency it promises and because, for all intents and purposes, it takes human subjectivity out of the process of entering into and performing in accordance with contracts.
 The New Yorker’s Nick Paumgarten noted this in a recent insightful piece on the topic.

-The question is whether blockchain applications can also be a check on power, whether political or corporate?
+The question is whether blockchain applications can also be a check on power, whether political or corporate.
 Can it bring the extremes closer to the center?
 Can it help the center hold?
 If it can “be” the center?

-Maybe This is Déjà Vu All Over Again
+Maybe This Is Déjà Vu All Over Again

-- Every organization should periodically assess its “power position” (how it got there, how secure it really is), and do a license to operate check-in with stakeholders.
+- Every organization should periodically assess its “power position” (how it got there, how secure it really is), and do a license-to-operate check-in with stakeholders.